dvldbgd/dstat/README.md

 - `--maxsize <n>` : Only include files <= n bytes.
 - `--exclude <ext>`: Comma-separated list of extensions to ignore.
 - `--bysize` : Calculate percentages based on file sizes instead of counts.
+- `--help` : Lists all the flags and their functions

 ---